machadodj/machadodj.github.io/_members/Denis_Jacob_Machado.md

 **Invited Lecturer**, _Universidade de São Paulo_, São Paulo--SP, Brazil.

-- I created and taught the first graduate-level courses in bioinformatics and computer programming for biologists at USP’s Graduate Program in Zoology, which is ranked first in animal research worldwide.
+- I created and taught the first graduate-level courses in bioinformatics and computer programming for biologists at USP’s Graduate Program in Zoology, ranked first in animal research worldwide for several years.

 ## 2017

 **Invited Lecturer**, _Universidad del Magdalena_, Santa Marta D.T.C.H., Colombia.

 - I designed and taught the first course in bioinformatics at the University of Magdalena.
 Classes included practical and theoretical lessons on DNA extraction and isolation, high-throughput sequencing, sequence alignment, reference, and de novo genome assembly, and gene prediction and annotation.
-- I also offered consultation to faculty members involved in animal research who needed web and dry lab solutions for next-generation sequence analyses
+- I also consulted to faculty members involved in animal research who needed web and dry lab solutions for next-generation sequence analyses.

 # Education